 Users trying to connect to Bluetooth in the car will need to consult the car’s manual in order to reset the car’s Bluetooth.

-If none of that works, we also recommend booting into Safe Mode which will disable third-party applications.
-This will allow users to check and see if apps are causing the Bluetooth problems.
+If none of that works, we recommend booting into Safe Mode which will disable third-party applications.
 Here’s how to boot the Galaxy S6 into Safe Mode:

 - Power down the device.
 Then, press & hold the power button and volume down key.